French PM says 2nd virus wave is here, vastly extends curfew

 “The situation is grave,” Castex said.

-More than 34,000 people have died in France since the start of the pandemic, one of the highest death tolls in Europe.
-The number of cases reported daily has floated around 30,000.
+The number of cases reported daily recently has floated around 30,000.
+However, the count leaped to a new record Thursday, when health authorities reported 41,622 cases in the previous 24 hours.
+More than 34,200 people have died in France since the start of the pandemic, one of the highest death tolls in Europe.

 The prime minister said the national hospital bed occupancy rate is now at more than 44% percent and that four regions, including Paris, have more than half of their intensive care unit beds filled by COVID-19 patients, including the Paris region.

-Several other government ministers joined Castex at the news conference as he prepared much of the nation for a stay-at-home life and the need to wear masks outdoors.
+Several other government ministers joined Castex at the news conference as he prepared much of the nation for a stay-at-home life after dark and the need to wear masks outdoors.

 France has been using a targeted approach to curb the virus, but some of the regions to go under a curfew have yet to reach alert-level infection rates.
 Castex said those areas are being placed under curfew for preventive reasons.